spack/contrib/README.md

 ## Usage

 To use `contrib`, you'll need to create a configuration file telling it where to find your code.
-Below is an example for Spack; you can find complete code in the [spack-contributions](https://github.com/spack/spack-contributions) repo.
+Below is an example for Spack; you can find a complete example in the [spack-contributions](https://github.com/spack/spack-contributions) repo.